In this Article

 What Should You Use Instead of a Baby Powder?

-If you are looking for a safe alternative to baby powder, then here are a few options you can try and choose the one that suits your baby.
-Instead of using talcum or corn starch for your baby, arrowroot powder from the arrowroot plant can prove to be a worthy alternative.
-It has a fine texture and has great absorbency properties too.
-You can also use essential oils like lavender or chamomile for babies over three months as both have anti-inflammatory properties.
+If you are looking for a safe alternative to baby powder, here are a few options you can try and choose the one that suits your baby.
+Instead of using talcum or corn starch for your baby, You can also use essential oils like lavender or chamomile for babies over three months as both have anti-inflammatory properties.
+Discontinue use immediately if you notice any rashes.

 Also Read: Baby Skin Care Tips